seb1992/aras-innovator-docker/README.md

 # aras-innovator-docker
-Creates an Aras Innovator 12 SP9 Docker image ready to use for testing and development purposes.
+Creates an Aras Innovator Release 2023 Docker image ready to use for testing and development purposes.

 Before building the image make sure you add a valid license to be able to actually use the Aras Innovator installation by following these steps: